Healthdirect Free Australian health advice you can count on.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-How will my stomach cancer be treated?
+How is stomach cancer treated?

-• chemotherapy to destroy cancer cells
+• chemotherapy— strong medicines to destroy cancer cells

-• targeted therapy, which attacks specific features of cancer cells
+• targeted therapy — medicines that attack specific features of cancer cells

-• immunotherapy, which helps your immune system fight the cancer
+• immunotherapy — which helps your immune system fight the cancer

 Can stomach cancer be prevented?

-You can reduce your risk by:
+Stomach cancer can't be prevented, but you can reduce your risk by:

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: July 2022
+Last reviewed: November 2023

 Back To Top